DUI Attorney Near Me Pacific, MO

 1. Chemical Tests (ie. a breathalizer)

-When police officers stop drivers in Pacific MO for driving while intoxicated, chemical tests are often used as evidence to prove that the driver had ingested drugs or alcohol.
-There are a few different types of chemical tests using blood, breath, saliva or urine that check for the presence and concentration of various substances including alcohol.
+When police officers stop drivers in Pacific MO for drunk driving or driving under the influence, chemical tests are often used as evidence to collect evidence that the driver was intoxicated at the time of the stop.
+Chemical tests include tests of the blood, breath, saliva or urine that are meant to identify the presence of and/or measure the concentration of substances like alcohol.

 If you already did a breathalyzer test, speak to an experienced Pacific, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
-As your DUI attorney near Pacific, MO, Combs Law Group will investigate and scrutinize the details of your test to conclude whether the breathalyzer or other test was administered legally and whether it should or should not be admissible in court.
+As your Pacific, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to conclude whether the breathalyzer or other test was administered lawfully and whether it should or should not be admissible in court.

 2. Field Sobriety Tests

-Field tests during a DWI traffic stop are subjective tests that are meant to determine whether you are impaired by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has specified three standardized field tests police officers subject drivers to in Pacific, MO and throughout the United States.
+Field tests are subjective tests sometimes used during a DWI stop that are designed to gauge whether you are intoxicated through a series of demonstrative tasks.
+The National Highway Traffic and Safety Administration has spelled out three standardized field tests police officers subject drivers to in Pacific, MO and all over the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction